PlayAtlanta

 The winning design being installed in downtown Atlanta.

-ATOP is a 501(c)3 through a fiscal partnership with Park Pride and I work as a volunteer.
+Play Atlanta is a 501(c)3 through a fiscal partnership with Park Pride and I work as a volunteer.

 Cynthia Gentry